 It was difficult to see exactly what the garden consisted of when we first moved into the house.
 An atmosphere of ‘The Secret Garden’ prevailed and over a period of several months we gradually found walls and steps and paths that lead nowhere.
 One beautiful curved wall is still as sound today as it was when we discovered it six months after moving into the house.
 Brambles clambered up into the old apple trees, terraces that once had been a productive vegetable and fruit garden appeared and once the ground ivy, vicious nettles and other invasive weeds were comparatively tamed we began to find exciting treasures such as an old asparagus bed, trained redcurrants and gooseberries.

 Notes about the garden and its transformation.
 Large luxury house for sale with extensive gardens and paddocks.
 All the walls around the garden were crumbling, these have been painstakingly rebuilt.
-New walls were built on old foundations and flights of steps leading to different levels were built to create both interesting features, Continue Reading
+New walls were built on old foundations and flights of steps leading to different levels were built to create both interesting features, but also to give a sense of timelessness.
+The little potting shed was built to echo the traditions of the Continue Reading